tngos17/Network-Science/README.md

 Next you will want to import the data into your python environment of choice.
 For this exercise primarily used Jupyter Notebooks however some alternatives like Kaggle can actually handle the entire `.csv`.
 As we get to more advances sections of the project we will dive into SQL implementation however, the process above should be fine for now.

-# A First Glance - Data Features (HIKARI-2021)
+# A First Glance

+## Data Features (HIKARI-2021)
 Here is a short list of features implemented by the dataset.
-For a full view visit [Data_Features] To better understand and appreciate their selection I highly recommend reading the full publication.
+For a full view visit the `Data_Features` page.
+To better understand and appreciate their selection I highly recommend reading the full publication.

 | No  | Feature                        | Description                                         |
 |----|--------------------------------|-----------------------------------------------------|